A Guide to Know About the Types of Color Palette and Creating a UI Color Palette for Best Results

 This is where things start to get a bit intense.
 In a split complementary UI palette of colors, you have to play with three colors and, yes, all of their different variants across the spectrum.

 Here is how it will go down!
-You have to choose one color that can be your potential dominant color and then check out the color opposite to it on the color wheel.
+First, you have to choose one color that can be your potential dominant color and then check out the color opposite to it on the color wheel.

 Instead of choosing the color precisely opposite to the color you have chosen, go for the two colors on either side.
 There is a reason why you do not fiddle with this type of color scheme, as it can quickly get out of your hands.